Flexible Work Arrangement Program

 Taking part in a Flexible Hours arrangement does not require a formal application process and can be initiated at any time.

 A flexible workweek arrangement allows an employee to work their regular number of hours in fewer days than a traditional schedule.
 This provides additional time off and can be beneficial in promoting a balance between work and personal time.
-Managers and employees are responsible for ensuring that operational responsibilities are fulfilled, and that workloads and schedules are managed accordingly.
+Managers and employees are responsible for ensuring that operational responsibilities are fulfilled, and that workloads, schedules, and vacation balances are managed accordingly.

 Eligibility

-Regular and Fixed Term full-time Management and Professional Staff who do not have more than one year's vacation accrual at the beginning of the program year.
+Regular and Fixed Term full-time Management and Professional Staff who do not have more than one year's vacation accrual at the time of enrolment.
 Subject to manager approval.

 Process

-• Your weekly work schedule will be changed to a rotating two-week schedule where you will work nine (9) days at 7.75 hours per day with the tenth day being a scheduled day off.
+- The weekly work schedule will be changed to a rotating two-week schedule where the employee will work nine (9) days at 7.75 hours/day with the tenth day being a scheduled day off

-You or your manager can decide to discontinue your participation at any time.
+The employee or manager can decide to discontinue Summer Flex participation at any time.

 The Voluntary Leave Plan is a self-funded leave plan that offers five days of leave where the cost to the staff member is spread evenly over the twelve-month Plan Period.
 (July 1 - June 30).